 The Global Food Supply Chain benefits from Food Safety, traceability, transparency and integrity.
 Food companies can be monitored in real-time worldwide with iMIS Food Global.

-Do you want to boost Food Safety and local prosperity in developing countries?
-Join the Partnership Program!
+Do you want to boost Food Safety and local prosperity in emerging countries?
+Join the Food Security Partnership Program!
 An online intake can be scheduled via the contact form to participate!

-How to enable Food companies in developing countries to meet Food Safety Compliance standards.
+How to enable Food Safety in emerging countries to meet Food Safety Compliance standards.

-In 2020, QAssurance developed iMIS Food Global to enable Food companies in developing countries to meet Food Safety Compliance standards.
+In 2020, QAssurance developed iMIS Food Global to enable Food companies in emerging countries to meet Food Safety Compliance standards.

-In collaboration with Hollandia Fair Foods , a crisps factory in Rwanda has been fully equipped for FSSC22000, http://winnazworld.com/about-us/.
+In collaboration with Hollandia Fair Foods , a crisps factory in Rwanda (Winnaz) has been fully equipped for FSSC22000.
 This project is a great first step for the following questions: